Hillgrove/Fallout2D20-Character-Creator/readme.md

 ## Conclusion

 The Character Management System is a robust, user-friendly application tailored to the needs of RPG and tabletop gaming enthusiasts.
 It provides a comprehensive platform for managing character profiles, offering detailed insights into each character's attributes and making it easy to maintain and organize multiple characters.
 The project is built with scalability and maintainability in mind, ensuring that it can grow and adapt to meet the evolving needs of its users.
 The careful consideration given to user experience, security, and modularity makes this system not only functional but also a joy to use, standing as a valuable tool for any gaming setup.

+# MISC
+Csrf
+Flask login managerDashboard
+What will your software do?
+What features will it have?
+How will it be executed? how to install and run yourself